jnozzi/cocoadev.com/SiteContent/General/SwitchColumnsAndRowsInTableView.markdown

-I would like to "rotate" a [[NSTableView]], in order to have the columns playing the role of rows, and rows playing the role of columns.
+I would like to "rotate" a General/NSTableView, in order to have the columns playing the role of rows, and rows playing the role of columns.

 ie : display data for a set of related records, with columns representing individual records and rows representing the attributes of those records.